open/close all folders

 An elderly Tiervan pharmacist and erstwhile employee of Boris.
 He is Tevoran's personal narcotic supplier.
 Casimir hopes for a quiet retirement in which he can pursue his craft in peace.

 - The Aggressive Drug Dealer: Inverted.
 He's the meekest out of all the party members, and the most physically frail.
 How frail?
-In one cutscene, he collapses on the floor after jumping down a small drop, even though you've probably had him do that several times without penalty.
+In one cutscene, he collapses on the floor after jumping down a small drop, even though you've probably had him do that several times without penalty (foreshadowing that his constitution is at its limit after following following Tevoran & Co.; he ends up retiring the very next episode).

 - Beware the Quiet Ones: Not gameplay wise, in which he's genuinely the least threatening member of the team.
 But in the story segments, he quite often acts as Tevoran's closest confidante and poisoner-in-chief.
 The two of them are implied to have a ridiculously long list of contingency plans, most of which involve Casimir poisoning or drugging someone with something truly nasty without them even noticing.
 Casimir even had a contingency plan for Tevoran without the latter knowing, should he have betrayed him in some way.
 Hey, you don't live as long as Casimir does in this world without being prepared, right?